How to track your team’s time off

 If you want to reject or withdraw a request, you can do that by clicking on the three dots on the side and selecting the appropriate option.

 When a request has been approved, the team member who made the request will get notified via email.
-The team leader will also get an email notification about their team member’s time off.
+The team leader will also receive an email about their team member’s time off.

 If the request is rejected or withdrawn, the team member will also be notified via email.